sunyatin/ASCEND/README.md

 - `mean.cor.pop` the within-population average allele sharing correlation values
 - `mean.cor.bg` the cross-population average allele sharing correlation values
 - `mean.cor.substracted` the within-population average allele sharing correlation subtracted by the cross-population
-- `n.pairs` the number of SNP pairs * individual pairs used for the calculation of the statistics
+- `n.pairs` the number of well-defined SNP pairs * individual pairs used for the calculation of the statistics

-Note that in case where you do not provide an outgroup population, the `cor.bg` and `cor.substracted` will be output with `nan` as values.
+Note that in case where you do not provide an outgroup population, the `cor.bg` and `cor.substracted` will have `nan` values.

 ### `.perchrom.out`

-The `.perchrom.out` file contains the average allele sharing correlation for each chromosome:
+The `.perchrom.out` file contains the allele sharing correlation for each chromosome:

 - `chrom` the chromosome number
-- `bin.left.bound` the left boundary of the genetic distance bins
+- `bin.left.bound` the left boundary of the genetic distance bins in cM
 - `sum.cor.pop` the sum of within-population allele sharing correlation values over `n.pairs`
 - `sum.cor.bg` the sum of cross-population allele sharing correlation values over `n.pairs`
 - `sum.cor.substracted` the sum of within-population allele sharing correlation subtracted by the cross-population over `n.pairs`
-- `n.pairs` the number of SNP pairs * individual pairs used for the calculation of the statistics
+- `n.pairs` the number of well-defined SNP pairs * individual pairs used for the calculation of the statistics

 ### `.perjk.outs`

 The `.perjk.outs` file contains the average allele sharing correlation values calculated for each jackknife run:

 - `run` the jackknife run
-- `bin.left.bound` the left boundary of the genetic distance bins
+- `bin.left.bound` the left boundary of the genetic distance bins in cM
 - `mean.cor.pop` the within-population average allele sharing correlation values
 - `mean.cor.bg` the cross-population average allele sharing correlation values
 - `mean.cor.substracted` the within-population average allele sharing correlation subtracted by the cross-population
-- `n.pairs` the number of SNP pairs * individual pairs used for the calculation of the statistics
+- `n.pairs` the number of well-defined SNP pairs * individual pairs used for the calculation of the statistics

 ### `.fit`

 The `.fit` file provides the estimates of the exponential model (that you can then use to estimate the founder age and the founder intensity) with their associated standard errors.
-To compute standard errors, the script performs a weighted block jackknife where blocks are the chromosomes and weights are their sizes or their number of SNPs (that are provided in the `blocksizename` file).
-We fit an exponential function of the form `z(d) = A exp(-2dt) + c` where `z(d)` is the allele sharing correlation at the genetic distance bin `d`, `A` is the amplitude and `t` is the rate of exponential decay.
+To compute standard errors, the script performs a weighted block jackknife where blocks are the chromosomes and weights are their sizes or their number of SNPs.
+We fit an exponential function of the form `z(d) = A exp(-2dt) + c` where `z(d)` is the average allele sharing correlation at the genetic distance bin `d`, `A` is the amplitude and `t` is the rate of exponential decay.

 The `.fit` file has 4 columns:
 - `param` the name of the parameter
 - `mean` the point estimate of the parameters using the decay curve averaged over all chromosomes
-- `jk.mean` the point estimate of the parameters based on the jackknife
+- `jk.mean` the point estimate of the parameters based on the jackknife procedure
-- `jk.se` the standard error of the parameter estimates based on the jackknife
+- `jk.se` the standard error of the parameter estimates based on the jackknife procedure

-There is a line for each parameter (A, t, c) + a line for the Normalized Root Mean Squared Deviation (NRMSD) calculated between the empirical decay curve and the theoretical decay curve predicted using the corresponding estimates of the exponential parameters.
+There is a line for each parameter (A, t, c) + a line for the Normalized Root Mean Squared Deviation (NRMSD) calculated between the empirical decay curve and the theoretical decay curve.

 ### `.perjk.fits`